PublicWorksBookClub/b00k.club/content/_index.md

 5. [*The Federalist Papers*](https://en.wikipedia.org/wiki/The_Federalist_Papers) by [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton), [John Jay](https://en.wikipedia.org/wiki/John_Jay), and [James Madison](https://en.wikipedia.org/wiki/James_Madison) - 1787-1788 CE
 6. [*Zhuangzi*](https://en.wikipedia.org/wiki/Zhuangzi_(book)) by [Zhuang Zhou](https://en.wikipedia.org/wiki/Zhuang_Zhou) - c.
 2nd century BCE (published)

+## Public Sectors

+Below is an ongoing list of "sectors" that organize information, thematically, that spans many works and even time periods. ( `*`  indicates current sector)

+1. \* [Foundations of Antiquity](/sectors/foundations-of-antiquity) - from Homer to Aristotle, understanding the context of the ancient world, and how it pertains to today

 ## Links to Resources

 A collection of useful [resources](/resources) for digital reading material, classic artwork in the public domain, virtual tours of ancient Mediterranean pottery, and more.